Mitchell and White Genealogy

 VeteranDescription of Service

-John Edward WhiteJohn Edward White served in the Army in 1918.
+John Edward WhiteJohn Edward White served in the military in 1918. served in the Army.

 World War II Veterans